-CRJ 210 Evolution of Law Enforcement (5gh)
+CRJ 210 Evolution of Law Enforcement (5qh)

 This course focuses on the historical development of law enforcement, organization, administration, and systems of local, state, and federal policing with an emphasis on theories as they relate to practice.
+Prerequisite: CRJ 100 with a "C" or better.